-Early morning I hear geese in a blue fog so dense
+Early morning I hear geese in a fog so blue and dense

 I doubt the existence of the world below them.